itshelenxu/itshelenxu.github.io/_pages/about.md

 ## Information for prospective students

-**I am looking for motivated PhD students starting in Fall 2024!
-If you are interested in parallel and high-performance computing, there are two paths:**
+**I am looking for motivated Ph.D. students starting in Fall 2024!
+If you are interested in parallel and high-performance computing, there are two paths to working with me:**

-- If you are not yet a PhD student at GT, please apply to the [CSE PhD program](https://www.cc.gatech.edu/degree-programs/phd-computational-science-and-engineering) and place my name in the faculty preference list.
+- If you are not yet a Ph.D. student at GT, please apply to the [CSE Ph.D. program](https://www.cc.gatech.edu/degree-programs/phd-computational-science-and-engineering) and place my name in the faculty preference list.
-- If you are currently a PhD student at GT, please <a href = "mailto: hjxu@lbl.gov">reach out</a> and include why you are interested in our group, your CV, grad report, a code sample (preferably C/C++), and a writing sample.
+- If you are currently a Ph.D. student at GT, please <a href = "mailto: hjxu@lbl.gov">reach out</a> and include why you are interested in our group, your CV, grad report, a code sample (preferably C/C++), and a writing sample.

 ## Research interests